LorenzoBettini/xDoc/org.eclipse.xtext.xdoc.buckminster/README.txt

-The build.cquery is used to materialize the target platform and the projects in the workspace.
+The projects-platform.cquery is used to materialize the target platform and the projects in the workspace.

-The build-using-local-mirror.cquery is an example to materialize the target platform using a local eclipse mirror obtained using the b3 aggregator on the file aggregator/kepler-xtext-swtbot-mirror.b3aggr;
+You can create a local eclipse mirror of the target platform using the b3 aggregator on a b3aggr file in the directrory aggregator;

+The buckminster-mirror.properties maps
-it relies on buckminster-mirror.properties which maps the URLs for eclipse repositories (used in the RMAP) to the local mirror using b3 and the b3aggr file in the aggregator directory.
+the URLs for eclipse repositories (used in the RMAP) to the local mirror using b3 and the b3aggr file in the aggregator directory.